 Read the Invega (paliperidone) Side Effects Center for a complete guide to possible side effects

 PRECAUTIONS: Before taking paliperidone, tell your doctor or pharmacist if you are allergic to it; or to risperidone; or if you have any other allergies.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.

-Before using this medication, tell your doctor or pharmacist your medical history, especially of: severe liver disease, kidney disease, esophagus/stomach/intestinal movement or blockage disorders (e.g., difficulty swallowing, diarrhea, peritonitis, cystic fibrosis, Meckel's diverticulum), a severe loss of body water (dehydration), disease of the blood vessels in the brain (e.g., stroke), seizures, breast cancer, Parkinson's disease, Alzheimer's disease, low white blood cell count.
+Before using this medication, tell your doctor or pharmacist your medical history, especially of: liver disease, kidney disease, seizures, low white blood cell count, Parkinson's disease, dementia, esophagus/stomach/intestinal movement or blockage disorders (such as difficulty swallowing, peritonitis, cystic fibrosis, Meckel's diverticulum), certain eye problems (cataracts, glaucoma).

-Also tell your doctor or pharmacist if you or a family member has a history of the following: alcohol/drug abuse, high blood cholesterol/triglyceride levels, heart disease (e.g., ischemic heart disease), blood pressure problems, diabetes, obesity.
+Also tell your doctor or pharmacist if you or a family member has a history of the following: diabetes, heart disease, high blood cholesterol/triglyceride levels, high blood pressure, obesity.

 Low levels of potassium or magnesium in the blood may also increase your risk of QT prolongation.
 This risk may increase if you use certain drugs (such as diuretics/"water pills") or if you have conditions such as severe sweating, diarrhea, or vomiting.
 Talk to your doctor about using paliperidone safely.